JoelleKado/weekend-sql-to-do-list/README.md

 6. Press 'CHECK' to mark a task "complete".

-7. Press 'DELETE' to remove a task from the Database
+7. Press 'DELETE' to remove a task from the Database.

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.